 Think of it this way.
 Would you lump an instant coffee into the same boat as a single origin pour-over made in one of Melbourne’s finest cafes by a barista with such concentration you’d think their life depended on it?
 No way José!
 Same goes for kombucha.

-We can’t speak for other kombucha, but we can assure you that at Remedy, we use the best ingredients and long-age brew in small batches to make a kombucha that’s both tasty and good for you, packed full of goodness and naturally free from sugar.
+We can’t speak for other kombucha, but we can assure you that at Remedy, we use the best ingredients and long-age brew in small batches to make a tasty kombucha, free from sugar.

 TRUTH BOMB #3: Not all live, raw kombucha needs to be kept in the fridge